ImplFerris/pico-pico/src/core-concepts/basics/pico-led-on-button-press.md

 > [!NOTE]
 > **Debounce:** If you reduce the delay, you might notice that sometimes a single button press triggers multiple detections.
 This is called "button bounce".
 When you press a physical button, the metal contacts inside briefly bounce against each other, creating multiple electrical signals in just a few milliseconds.
 In this example, the 3-second LED delay effectively masks any bounce issues, but in applications where you need to count individual button presses accurately, you'll need debouncing logic.

-We also log "Button pressed" using defmt.
+We also log "Button pressed" using `defmt`.
 If you're using a debug probe, use the `cargo embed --release` command to see these logs in your terminal.

 ## The Full code